 Members of the Authority have direct control over the Authority's financial and operating policies.
-The total of members' allowances paid in 2016/17 is shown in Note 34.
-During 2016/17 one Member disclosed that they are the principal of a supplier to a new Authority contractor.
-Given the degree of removal from the Authority, we consider that this interest has been adequately declared.
+The total of members' allowances paid in 2017/18 is shown in Note 30.
+During 2017/18 one Member continued their disclosure that they are the principal of a supplier to the Authority.
+Given the contractual sum is minor, we consider that this interest has been adequately declared.
+A list of organisations that have received grant funding has also been reviewed.
+Discounting town and parish councils, only minor (<£500) sums have been advanced to any that have a Councillor interest.
+No disclosures have been received for the larger grants and there is no reason to suspect that any individual has failed to declare the appropriate interest.
 A review of the Register of Members' Interests has been undertaken to ascertain if any related party interests exist.
 No material disclosures have been identified.
 The Register of Members' Interest is open to public inspection at the council office during office hours, on application, and is also available on the Council's website.